 - 1. Apply scientific reasoning to investigate questions and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data. - 2.
 Use critical thinking and scientific problem solving to make informed decisions in the laboratory. - 3.
 Communicate effectively the results of scientific investigations. - 4.
-Compare and contrast the structures, reproduction, and characteristics of plants, algae, and fungi. - 5.
+Compare and contrast the structures, reproduction, and characteristics of animals. - 5.
 Describe the characteristics of life and the basic properties of substances needed for life. - 6.
 Identify the principles of inheritance and solve classical genetic problems. - 7.
 Describe phylogenetic relationships and classification schemes. - 8.
-Identify the major phyla of life with an emphasis on plants, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - 9.
+Identify the major phyla of life with an emphasis on animals, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - 9.
 Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - 10.
-Identify the substrates, products, and important chemical pathways in photosynthesis and respiration. - 11.
-Describe the unity and diversity of plants and the evidence for evolution through natural selection. - 12.
-Compare different sexual and asexual life cycles noting their adaptive advantages. - 13.
-Describe the reasoning processes applied to scientific investigations and thinking.
+Identify the substrates, products, and important chemical pathways in respiration. - 11.
+Describe the unity and diversity of animals and the evidence for evolution through natural selection. - 12.
+Describe the reasoning processes applied to scientific investigations and thinking. - 13.
+Describe basic animal physiology and homeostasis as maintained by organ systems. - 14.
+Describe modern evolutionary synthesis, natural selection, population genetics, micro and macroevolution, and speciation. - 15.
+Describe the structure of cell membranes and the movement of molecules across a membrane.

 Course Evaluation: Embedded exam questions will be assessed from various sections each semester to determine student mastery of material across the course.
-See instructor course information sheet.